What Is Infiltration/Inflow (I/I)?

 Inflow is water that enters the sewage collection system from sources such as roof down spouts, basement and yard drains and cross connections with drainage lines (i.e., surface or rainwater).

 If you have a wastewater collection system, chances are you have infiltration and inflow (I/I) problems.
-A third party engineer located in Tennessee says Tennessee sewer utilities average 47 percent I/I. Many systems have recognized I/I problems, but they are not addressed because the problems seem overwhelming — both in terms of money and manpower.
+A third party engineer located in Tennessee says 47% of the volume of water flowing within the sewer collection sysem and to the treatment plants is I/I. Many systems have recognized I/I problems, but they are not addressed because the problems seem overwhelming — both in terms of money and manpower.

 Beginning in 2018 newly renewed wastewater system permits have more extensive reporting requirements when a sanitary sewer overflow or backup occurs.
 The underlying intent is to force utilities to be more effective in reducing I/I and the overflows and backups which are often caused by I/I.